GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracViscosityDominated/Example.rst

 Initial and boundary conditions
 -----------------------------------------------------------

-The next step is to specify fields, including:
+Next, we specify initial and boundary conditions:

-  - The initial values: the ``waterDensity``, ``separableFace`` and the ``ruptureState`` of the propagating fracture have to be initialized,
+  - Initial values: the ``waterDensity``, ``separableFace`` and the ``ruptureState`` of the propagating fracture have to be initialized,
-  - The boundary conditions: fluid injection rates and the constraints of the outer boundaries have to be set.
+  - Boundary conditions: fluid injection rates and the constraints of the outer boundaries have to be set.

 In this example, a mass injection rate ``SourceFlux`` (``scale="-6.625"``) is applied at the surfaces of the initial fracture.
 Only one fourth of the total injection rate is defined in this boundary condition because only a quarter of the fracture is modeled (the problem is symmetric).
 The value given for ``scale`` is :math:`Q_0 \rho_f/4` (not :math:`Q_0 /4`).
 All the outer boundaries are subject to roller constraints.